-Your private details such as your banking, ATM card, credit card, and other financial transactions’ information, should remain your privacy and should not be divulged by storing them in your devices.
+Your private details, such as your banking, ATM card, credit card, and other financial transactions information, should remain in your privacy and should not be divulged by storing them in your devices.
 If you do so, someone may break into your device and have access to your private account.

 4. Connect to secure websites

 Secure websites are those that come with ’HTTPS on their web address.
 It provides a secure connection to the website.

 If you’re in a coffee shop with the intent to make use of public WiFi, but you’re not sure you’re operating on a secure network, and you don’t have VPN to encrypt your connection, you should make use of your mobile data instead of the Wi-Fi.

 This should be the best resort, especially when you’re not sure that the apps you want to use are encrypted.
 For emphasis, while using public Wi-Fi, whether in a coffee shop or anywhere, don’t access your financial information.
 Always have it in your mind that public Wi-Fi is very precarious.

 When you have finished using any account, make sure you log out.

 Using the same password for different accounts will make you vulnerable to hackers.
 If someone gains access to any of your accounts, the person can access other accounts, also.

 8. Ensure that your browser does not connect automatically to nearby Wi-Fi:

 You can do this by changing the settings of your device.